CTEC3905-2022/lab-materials/lab-05.md

 }
 ```

-Then create styles for a new `#colours` element which use the custom properties.
+Then we create styles for a new `#colours` element which will use the custom properties.
+So if we change the custom properties, we change the element colours.

 ```css
 #colours {